GoogleCloudPlatform/microservices-demo/README.md

 ## Automated Deployment

-Automated deployment for the Online Boutique sample application is now supported in this repo.
+Automated deployment for the Online Boutique sample application is now supported in this repository.
 Instructions on using Terraform to replicate the **Quickstart (GKE)** steps can be found [here](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/terraform).

 ## Other Deployment Options